A knee replacement is a procedure to replace one or more of the articular (bony) surfaces of the knee joint to relieve pain or increase function.

-Physios may also be involved in fitting walking aids such as walkers or walking sticks if needed to assist with mobility once you are home.
+Physios may also be involved in fitting walking aids such as walkers or walking sticks if needed to assist with mobility whilst in hospital and continuing with aiding your walking for a period of time once you are home.

-From 4-6 months after surgery, Physiotherapists are able to assist with rehabilitation by utilising manual therapies or treatment modalities to reduce pain, and prescribing an exercise program that help.
+From 4-6 months after surgery, Physiotherapists are able to assist with rehabilitation by utilising manual therapies or treatment modalities to reduce pain, and prescribing an exercise program can assist by:

 As the knee is a weight bearing joint, overall body weight can affect prognosis before and after surgery as the extra weight can place more strain on your joints.
 Often losing weight can help reduce arthritic pain before surgery, and increase the likelihood of long-term benefits afterwards.